openharmony/developtools_bytrace_standard/README.md

 ## Usage<a name="section18684185975017"></a>

-The following table lists the commands supported by bytrace.
+The following table lists the commands supported by ByTrace.

-** Table 1** Commands supported by bytrace
+** Table 1** Commands supported by ByTrace

 <a name="table16802195914247"></a>
 <table><thead align="left"><tr id="row14804759142412"><th class="cellrowborder" valign="top" width="50%" id="mcps1.2.3.1.1"><p id="p1280465972411"><a name="p1280465972411"></a><a name="p1280465972411"></a>Option</p>